nigelredding/act65.github.io/_posts/2017-12-02-histogram.md

     See https://github.com/nigelredding/histogram for the code.
     Should be finished by Dec 10.

 Suppose you have a book (with $n$ words total, not the unique count), and you want to make a histogram counting the frequencies of each word.
-If we allow a very small chance of failure, we can do this using $O(n)$ bits of memory and $O(n \log n)$ running time.
+If we allow a very small chance of failure, we can do this using $O(n)$ bits of memory and $O(n \log n)$ expected running time.
+We just use an ordinary binary tree.
+We explain why we don't need self-balancing techniques.

 Let $h$ be a $p=64$ bit hash function.
 Create a tree where each node is given by
 ```go